alexnm/house-moldovan-blog/src/posts/spotlights/camping-bucura.md

 After enjoying the morning sun and having breakfast by the tent, we decided to hike on the yellow line trail.
 The trail starts from Bucura and ends on the Retezat peak at 2482m.
 The hike takes 2 to 3 hours one way and has about 600 meters of vertical gain.

-The first part is pretty relaxing, as you pass by Lake Bucurel towards Taul Portii.
+The first part is pretty relaxing, as you pass by Lake Bucurel towards Tăul Porții.
 This is one of the most beautiful lakes in the entire Bucura glacier valley.

 <figure>
   <img src="/img/romania/retezat/taul-portii.jpg" alt="">
-  <figcaption>Taul Portii with Peleaga Peak in the background.</figcaption>
+  <figcaption>Tăul Porții with Peleaga Peak in the background.</figcaption>
 </figure>

 From here, we started climbing towards Poarta Bucurei at 2280m.
 Then we continued towards the main ridge, intersecting the red line trail close to Bucura peak, just under the 2400m contour line.